 Henry VIII came a-courting in Chelmsford back in the 1520s.
 He stayed at the Palace of Beaulieu, formerly an estate belonging to Anne Boleyn’s family, where he conceived his plan to divorce Katherine of Aragon and marry Anne.
 Today, New Hall School stands on the same site.

 Chelmsford was an important staging post on the old Roman road between Londinium (London) and Camulodunum (modern-day Colchester).
 The cult comedy series Chelmsford 123 followed the life of an exiled Roman governor, Aulus Paulinus, in the town in AD 123.

 Renowned artist Grayson Perry – creator of Turner Prize-winning ceramics and The Vanity of Small Differences tapestry series – was born in Chelmsford in 1960.
 The city is referenced in his biography, Portrait of the Artist as a Young Girl.
-In 2012, Anglia Ruskin awarded Grayson an Honorary Doctor of Arts.
+In 2012, ARU awarded Grayson an Honorary Doctor of Arts.